reina3596/macreplay_v2/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I have clearly described the problem and proposed solution
 - [ ] I have considered the implementation complexity
 - [ ] I have provided use cases and examples
-- [ ] This feature aligns with MacReplay v2's goals
+- [ ] This feature aligns with MacReplayV2's goals

 ## 🏷️ Labels